 Public buses operated by ACTV are also available to Venice Marco Polo Airport (VCE) but these are regular commuter buses without special space for luggage and stopping more times en route.
 Bus line 5 (AeroBus) goes from Venezia Piazzale Roma in around 25 minutes while lines 4, 5, 15, and 45 operate from Mestre but are sometimes significantly slower than the ATVO bus.

 ACTV buses to Venice Marco Polo Airport are also €8 but are commuter buses without space for luggage.
 ACTV travel passes are usually not valid.
 For most passengers, the ATVO buses are the better option.
-Tickets for the ACTV buses are available online from Klook but a printout is required to retrieve a ticket from a ticket office or vending machine in Venice.
+Tickets are not sold on the bus – buy from a ticket office or vending machine in Venice before boarding.

-The Aerobus and Boat ticket (€15) gives a small saving — it covers the aerobus 5 and the boats in Venice for a total of 90 minutes travel.
+The Aerobus and Boat ticket (€15) gives a small saving — it covers the Aerobus 5 and the boats in Venice for a total of 90 minutes of travel.

 Further Shuttle Buses to Venice Marco Polo Airport (VCE)